Does this test have other names?

 But if you have kidney damage, your kidneys may not be able to remove the sodium the way they should.
 Eating foods with too much sodium can lead to high blood pressure because the sodium causes your body to retain, or hold, water.
 For instance, too much sodium can cause a fluid buildup in your legs.

-Checking the sodium level in your urine helps your doctor find out whether you have high blood pressure, kidney damage, or another condition that can threaten your health.
+Checking the sodium level in your urine is usually done if your blood sodium level is not normal.
+This test helps your healthcare provider find out whether you have kidney damage or another condition that can threaten your health.

 Why do I need this test?